-Until 2005, we provided wholesale product to a few established retail outlets.
+Until 2005, we provided wholesale products to a few established retail outlets.
 With advancements in communication, I feel it is advantageous for customers to go directly to the source for made in America small business products.
 Frankly, our material and labor costs are too high to allow for wholesale prices at profit.

-Now, after testing different grades and sizes of titanium tubing, we have obtained a supply of Grade 9 seamless aircraft titanium tubing that is very strong and light.
+After testing different grades and sizes of titanium tubing, we have obtained a supply of Grade 9 seamless aircraft titanium tubing that is very strong and light.
 Ti Packers grills are currently available.